MIbnEKhalid/processhitman/README.md

 **Process Hitman will ensure the process is killed.**

-### Note: If the pre-built application from the release does not work, you can download the repository and run `compile.bat`.
+#### Note: If the pre-built application from the release does not work, you can download the repository and run `compile.bat` or `compile-linux.sh`.
 Ensure you have `g++` installed, and it should work seamlessly.

 **Credit**: **[github.com/zyapguy/processhitman](https://github.com/zyapguy/processhitman/tree/main)**